Search This Blog

 Agility and Scrum: Conversations outside of IT Software World

-Although our conversations never materialized in any work after 3-4 months, I felt compelled to wring about how much work Agile and Scrum has to deidentify themselves from their use mainly in the IT industry.
+Although our conversations never materialized in any work after 3-4 months, I felt compelled to write about how much work Agile and Scrum must deidentify themselves from their use mainly in the IT industry.
 I guess the Agile Manifesto principle, "Working Software over Comprehensive Documentation" has served itself to exclusively apply to the software product world.
 Perhaps the lack of diversity and inclusive thinking in the original Agile Manifesto thinkers has created a stigma about the Agile ways of working to the IT industry.
 However, as I have already mentioned about Agile being applicable in a non-IT setting (Rajagopalan, 2013), agility can be extended to healthcare (Rajagopalan, 2021).
-For example, replace "software" with "healthcare" to read as the "Working Healthcare over Comprehensive Documentation," and it can be seen that the principles can extend outside of software development.
+For example, replace "software" with "healthcare" to read as the "Working Healthcare over Comprehensive Documentation," and the principles can extend outside of software development.

-Both Agile and Scrum is about empowering the teams to have a working agreement to solve a problem identified (or self-identified) for them by the organization.
-If the organizational culture is conducive to failing forward rather than punitive, any industry can apply these frameworks, which by definition shouldn't be restricted to any industry.
+Both Agile and Scrum are about empowering the teams to have a working agreement to solve a problem identified (or self-identified) for them by the organization.
+If the organizational culture is conducive to failing forward rather than punitive, any industry can apply these frameworks, which shouldn't be restricted to any industry.
 Consider, Andon Chord, that originated in the manufacturing assembly where all works stops to ensure that the team collectively engaged in problem solving!
-Soon, such Andon Chord from the Lean Manufacturing has found itself applicable in many industries with the simplest example of "Stop Requested" in public buses!
-So, Agile and Scrum is both about the 'ways of working' where the teams are enabled to improvise with experiments to pilot and changes to pivot.
+Examples of Andon Chord from Lean Manufacturing have found themselves applicable in many industries with the simplest example of "Stop Requested" in public buses!
+So, Agile and Scrum are both about the 'ways of working' where the teams are enabled to improvise with experiments to pilot and changes to pivot.

 Transparency is already identified in the Dalmia/KKR partnership as pillar #5.
 When you look at the thoughts on speed, they talk about having a 100-day plan, metrics, process, roadmap, and experimentation!
 It is about the ways of working which enable the second pillar of teamwork.
 The focus of experimentation without the fear of failure is already mentioned that talks about trust, communication, and teamwork without which excellence does not come in.
 I challenge that the principles of agile and scrum are already applied but not understood.
 If the right tool and the framework is further identified, think about how it could improve!